7 Best Running Shoes For Underpronation in 2024

 What makes it the best?

-Novablast 4 stands out in our lab and run tests, setting the standard of what a versatile trainer should be.
-Its stacked and soft FF Blast+ ECO hits the sweet spot of delightful comfort and support even at faster speeds.
+Novablast 5 stands out in our lab tests and runs, setting the standard of what a versatile trainer should be.
+Its plush and generous cushioning hits the sweet spot of delightful comfort and its wide base delivers support even at faster speeds.
 This lightweight sensation easily claims the best overall title among running shoes for underpronation.

 Our feet feel spoiled with an uber-soft platform and its monstrous, above-average stack.
-Our durometer shows the foam is 28.7% softer than average while its stack rises 5.7/5.6 mm higher in the forefoot and heel, respectively.
-That’s a generous amount of cushion to support us underfoot.
-It absorbs much of the impact of our landings and promotes a smooth, bouncy ride.
+Our durometer shows the foam is 38.4% softer than average while its stack rises 7.0/8.2 mm higher in the heel and forefoot, respectively.
+That’s a huge amount of foam to support us underfoot, absorbing much of landing impact and promoting a smooth, bouncy ride.

 Despite the higher stack, the shoe is unbelievably light!
-At 9.1 oz (259g), it’s easier to run in than the 9.4 oz (266g) average of lab-tested shoes.
+At 9.0 oz (254g), it’s easier to run in than the 9.4 oz (266g) average of lab-tested shoes.
+It’s also highly flexible, validated by our bend test when it emerged 32.2% more adaptive than average.

-The pair shows minimal signs of wear after long miles — meant for supinators who tend to wear the outer sole first.
-Our Dremel proves the rubber is more resistant to abrasions as it shows less indentation than average in our test.
-The 3.9 mm outsole is also thicker than average, promising its longevity.
+The pair shows minimal wear after long miles—meant for supinators who tend to wear the outer sole first.
+Our Dremel proves the rubber is more resistant to abrasions as it shows less indentation than average in our test, a promising sign of longevity.

 Pros